Our Top Tips for running a marathon for the first time

 Training plan tips for marathons

 - Don’t overly fret over your training.
-So – you probably won’t complete every run on your training plan.
+If we speak plainly – you probably won’t complete every run on your training plan.
 And that’s ok!
 Life, legs, work, the kids – things will mean you don’t do every single run on your training schedule.
 Don’t panic on race day – you’ve done the majority of it.

-- Make sure you’ve done enough.
+- The other end of the message is do make sure you’ve done enough.
 The above said, adrenaline isn’t everything.
 It will kick in and help you along for miles at the start.
 But not 26.2.
 If injury or illness has meant you have missed significant chunks of training, consider defering your place or doing a difference race.
 A marathon is too far to ‘wing’ on the day.

 Tips for on the day of the marathon